rachelwong/Quizmaster/README.md

 ## Purpose

 The Quiz Master was attemped as an extension following from building a rudimentary banking application.
-I intend to clarify my understanding of object method calls, inheritance and best practices for structuring and approaching an application.
+I intend to clarify my understanding of object method calls, inheritance, MVC approach for structuring and resolving an application/problem.

 ## MVP Features
 * User can choose an Easy or Hard version of a quiz